boodah-consulting/n-vyro-governance/README.md

 We would love for someone to help guide us through the exciting times of preparing for funding and take the first steps towards creating a Collaborative enterprise.

-This is probably one of the areas where we could do with a lot more assistance.
+Areas where we could do with a lot more assistance.

 Skills needed: